ligato/site/content/architecture/lig-framework-overview.md

 cn-infra plugins fall into one of three categories:

-- Infra for logging, messaging, status checking and process management
+- Infra for logging, messaging, process management, status checking and service label
-- Connections for external connectivity to data stores
+- Database for external data store connectivity and database integration
-- RPC supporting gRPC and REST
+- RPC connections supporting gRPC/REST APIs

 ---